Achchamundu! Achchamundu!: Title

-The film's title is the inverse of the phrase "Achamillai Achamillai" coined by poet Subramania Bharati, and later used as the title of a 1984 film directed by K. Balachander.
+The film's title is the negative of the phrase "Achamillai Achamillai" coined by poet Subramania Bharati, and later used as the title of a 1984 film directed by K. Balachander.

 Filming

 The film was made in 28 days on a budget of ₹3.25 crore (worth ₹11 crore in 2021 prices).
 For the first time in Indian cinema, Red One camera was used for filming.
 The film was shot in New Jersey and New York during early 2008.
 Color correction and sound mixing were done in Los Angeles.

 Release

 The movie was released on 17 July 2009 in Tamil Nadu and select markets in the United States.

 Reception

 The film was officially selected for screening at the 12th Shanghai International Film Festival (under the International Panorama category), the Digital Cinema Film Festival in Japan, the Cairo International Film Festival, the International Film Festival of India in Goa, and the Chennai International Film Festival.